chance2424/Bitcoin_AI_Comparison/README.md

 ---

 ## Contributors

-Starter code was provided by UC Berkeley and modifications were done by Chance Dion Griffin
+Modifications were done by Chance Dion Griffin

 ---